Pacific Ocean Blue: Release history

 Issued by Caribou/CBS Records on CD in 1991, Pacific Ocean Blue went out of print within a year due to ongoing disagreements over copyright ownership; the album was virtually unavailable for more than fifteen years.
-Copies of the extremely rare 1991 CD sold for over $200.
+Before it was reissued in 2008, copies of the extremely rare 1991 CD sold for over $200.

 Legacy Recordings released a special 30th anniversary, 2-disc edition of Pacific Ocean Blue on June 17, 2008.
 It includes material from the Bambu sessions.
 A limited edition 180-gram vinyl multi-LP box set was also released on the Sundazed label.

 Notable on the reissue is the inclusion of the song "Holy Man", recorded for Pacific Ocean Blue in 1977, in two versions.
 Wilson had completed work on the instrumental backing track but never finished a satisfactory vocal, erasing an original attempt.
 For the reissue, Taylor Hawkins of the Foo Fighters was recruited to record a vocal version in Wilson's style given their similarities.
 The song's original lyricist, Gregg Jakobson, was tapped to help recall the song's original melody and to write lyrics for the song.
-Queen guitarist Brian May and drummer Roger Taylor also recorded backing vocals for the track, along with guitar by May, although their contributions went unused until the version featuring them was released as part of Record Store Day 2019.
+Queen guitarist Brian May and drummer Roger Taylor also recorded backing vocals for the track, along with guitar from May and percussion from Taylor, although their contributions went unused until the version featuring them was released as part of Record Store Day 2019.
+The version featuring Queen's overdubs in addition to Hawkins' lead vocal is available for digital download and streaming (and was formerly available on a limited-edition 7" 45 RPM single for Record Store Day 2019).

 Despite missing the UK Album Chart on its original 1977 release, the expanded reissue of Pacific Ocean Blue entered the UK album chart at No. 16, also reaching No. 5 on the Norway album chart.
 In addition, the package managed to reach No. 8 on Billboard's Top Pop Catalog Albums chart.